lubuntu-team/manual/README.md

 ## License

 This work is licensed under a Creative Commons Attribution 4.0 International License.
-More details can be found here: http://creativecommons.org/licenses/by/4.0/
+More details can be found here: [creative commons attribution liscense](http://creativecommons.org/licenses/by/4.0/)